High-temperature superconductivity: Resonating valence bond theory

-This summary makes an implicit assumption: superconductive properties can be treated by mean-field theory.
-It also fails to mention that in addition to the superconductive gap, there is a second gap, the pseudogap.
+Such explanations assume that superconductive properties can be treated by mean-field theory.
+It also does not consider that in addition to the superconductive gap, the pseudogap must be explained.
 The cuprate layers are insulating, and the superconductors are doped with interlayer impurities to make them metallic.

-The superconductive transition temperature can be maximized by varying the dopant concentration.
-The simplest example is La2CuO4, which consist of alternating CuO2 and LaO layers which are insulating when pure.
-When 8% of the La is replaced by Sr, the latter act as dopants, contributing holes to the CuO2 layers, and making the sample metallic.
+The transition temperature can be maximized by varying the dopant concentration.
+The simplest example is La2CuO4, which consists of alternating CuO2 and LaO layers that are insulating when pure.
+When 8% of the La is replaced by Sr, the latter acts as a dopant, contributing holes to the CuO2 layers, and making the sample metallic.
 The Sr impurities also act as electronic bridges, enabling interlayer coupling.
-Proceeding from this picture, some theories argue that the basic pairing interaction is still interaction with phonons, as in the conventional superconductors with Cooper pairs.
-While the undoped materials are antiferromagnetic, even a few percent of impurity dopants introduce a smaller pseudogap in the CuO2 planes which is also caused by phonons.
+Proceeding from this picture, some theories argue that the pairing interaction is with phonons, as in conventional superconductors with Cooper pairs.
+While the undoped materials are antiferromagnetic, even a few percent of impurity dopants introduce a smaller pseudogap in the CuO2 planes that is also caused by phonons.
 The gap decreases with increasing charge carriers, and as it nears the superconductive gap, the latter reaches its maximum.
-The reason for the high transition temperature is then argued to be due to the percolating behaviour of the carriersthe carriers follow zig-zag percolative paths, largely in metallic domains in the CuO2 planes, until blocked by charge density wave domain walls, where they use dopant bridges to cross over to a metallic domain of an adjacent CuO2 plane.
-The transition temperature maxima are reached when the host lattice has weak bond-bending forces, which produce strong electron-phonon interactions at the interlayer dopants.
+The transition temperature is then argued to be due to the percolating behaviour of the carriers, which follow zig-zag percolative paths, largely in metallic domains in the CuO2 planes, until blocked by charge density wave domain walls, where they use dopant bridges to cross over to a metallic domain of an adjacent CuO2 plane.
+The transition temperature maxima are reached when the host lattice has weak bond-bending forces, which produce strong electron–phonon interactions at the interlayer dopants.

 D symmetry in YBCO

 An experiment based on flux quantization of a three-grain ring of YBa2Cu3O7 (YBCO) was proposed to test the symmetry of the order parameter in the HTS.
 The symmetry of the order parameter could best be probed at the junction interface as the Cooper pairs tunnel across a Josephson junction or weak link.
 It was expected that a half-integer flux, that is, a spontaneous magnetization could only occur for a junction of d symmetry superconductors.
 But, even if the junction experiment is the strongest method to determine the symmetry of the HTS order parameter, the results have been ambiguous.
-John R. Kirtley and C. C. Tsuei thought that the ambiguous results came from the defects inside the HTS, so that they designed an experiment where both clean limit (no defects) and dirty limit (maximal defects) were considered simultaneously.
-In the experiment, the spontaneous magnetization was clearly observed in YBCO, which supported the d symmetry of the order parameter in YBCO.
+John R. Kirtley and C. C. Tsuei thought that the ambiguous results came from the defects inside the HTS, leading them to an experiment where both clean limit (no defects) and dirty limit (maximal defects) were considered simultaneously.
+Spontaneous magnetization was clearly observed in YBCO, which supported the d symmetry of the order parameter in YBCO.
 But, since YBCO is orthorhombic, it might inherently have an admixture of s symmetry.
-So, by tuning their technique further, they found that there was an admixture of s symmetry in YBCO within about 3%.
-Also, they found that there was a pure dx2-y2 order parameter symmetry in the tetragonal Tl2Ba2CuO6.
+By tuning their technique, they found an admixture of s symmetry in YBCO within about 3%.
+Also, they found a pure dx2−y2 order parameter symmetry in tetragonal Tl2Ba2CuO6.